MW Leaders of Historical Preservation Awards

 Manitowish Waters Historical Society's Highest Recognition

-On May 16, 2018, the Manitowish Waters Historical Society proudly recognized seven community members as Leaders of Historic Preservation.
+On May 16, 2018, the Manitowish Waters Historical Society proudly recognized seven community members as Leaders of Historical Preservation.
 Our celebration of "historical pioneers" marked the first MWHS recognition of what has become an annual event.
-The inaugural Leaders of Historic Preservation each contributed significantly to preservation of vital records, images, narratives, maps, histories, artifacts and stories that are at the foundation of our community's identity.
+The inaugural Leaders of Historical Preservation each contributed significantly to preservation of vital records, images, narratives, maps, histories, artifacts and stories that are at the foundation of our community's identity.
 Though the recipients may have pursued historic preservation in different manners, each are vital to our ongoing documentation of our town's history.
-With great honor, we post names, pictures and stories of Manitowish Waters Leaders of Historic Preservation!
+With great honor, we post names, pictures and stories of Manitowish Waters Leaders of Historical Preservation!

 Homer Sykes